codedamn/teach.codedamn.com/docs/instructor-guides/io-testing.md

 Clicking on the lab icon in the sidebar of the I/O Lab will take you to the most important part of the lab.
 Selecting Languages for the Lab.

 You would see a two set of options in the sidebar.
-The first set `Allowed Langauges` - are the set of the languages that the student will be able to solve your lab in.
+The first set `Allowed Languages` - are the set of the languages that the student will be able to solve your lab in.
 You can check all the languages, if you wish to provide the option for the student to write code in any language.

 If you're creating a course on the specific language, make sure to select the applicable language only.

-The second set of options `Available verified soultions` - decide in which languages the verified solution will be written in.
+The second set of options `Available verified solutions` - decide in which languages the verified solution will be written in.
 As a creator you choosing one language here is enough, however if you wish to write a solution in all available languages, you can do it.

-The last input item of this section would be `Solution to generate output` - this is an imporant part of the I/O. Here you're determining which verified solution should be used to generate the output for the test cases in.
+The last input item of this section would be `Solution to generate output` - this is an important part of the I/O. Here you're determining which verified solution should be used to generate the output for the test cases in.

 We'll be selecting `Python` for this guide.